mpnally/Terrifically-Simple-JSON/README.md

 The value of adhering to the 3 restrictions is that it creates a direct 1-1 mapping between the data of the API and the JSON.
 If you know the data model, you already know what the JSON will look like a vice versa.
 Other formats also have this property, but none of them do it as simply and directly as VS-JSON.
 Other formats build new concepts and structures on top of JSON, while VS-JSON just tells you how to use the concepts that are already there.
+This is why there is no media type for VS-JSON.

 The following is a valid VS-JSON document:
 ```JSON